 Colon cancer is one of the most common cancers — and one of the most preventable, if precancerous polyps are found early.
 But like other forms of cancer, colon cancer can be deadly if it isn't detected until the later stages.
 Colon cancer is the second-leading cause of cancer deaths in the United States.

-This type of cancer is also known as colorectal cancer, a term used to describe cancer of the colon or rectum (the last six inches of the digestive tract before the anal opening).
-Colon cancer occurs when a growth in the lining of the colon or rectum becomes malignant.
+This type of cancer is also known as colorectal cancer, a term used to describe cancer of the colon or rectum (the last six inches of the

 "Fortunately, a screening procedure called the colonoscopy allows us to detect cancer at an earlier stage," says Benjamin Lebwohl, MD, a gastroenterologist at ColumbiaDoctors Eastside in New York City.
 "More importantly, it allows us to prevent cancer by detecting and removing precancerous polyps during the procedure."